dblock/slack-gamebot2/README.md

 ```
 gamebot set unbalanced on

-Unbalanced challenges for team China are on!
+Unbalanced challenges are now on!
 ```

 #### gamebot subscription